gammafunk/dcss-rc/README.md

 ##### Macros

 See [macro installation section](#3-make-any-necessary-or-desired-macros) for details on creating any of these macros.
-None are required, but they make enabling/disabling RandomTiles and changing your tile
+None are required, but they let you control RandomTiles without editing your rc.

 ###### Changing the tile entry